Foundation Board of Directors

 Daniel enjoys skiing, golf and traveling.
 He was born, raised and educated in Ottawa and loves the city.
 He is a first generation Portuguese with his father being one of the first Portuguese to the city in 1956.

-Treasurer: John Wright
+Vice-Chair and Treasurer: John Wright

 John is a partner in Vaive and Associates Professional Corporation, a public accounting firm in Ottawa.
 He achieved his chartered accounting designation in 1992 and has over 25 years working at national and regional tax and accounting firms.
 He is considered as a seasoned financial professional and results-oriented team player with extensive business experience in finance and accounting, business planning and executive management.